Wallace Fowlie

 Wallace Fowlie (1908–1998) was an American writer and professor of literature.
 He was the James B. Duke Professor of French Literature at Duke University where he taught from 1964 to the end of his career.
 Although he published more than twenty books, he was devoted to teaching, particularly undergraduate courses in French, Italian, and modernist literature.
-Took his A.B. at Harvard College in 1930, then a Master's in 1933 and a Ph.D. in 1936, also at Harvard.
+He took his A.B. at Harvard College in 1930 followed by a Master's in 1933 and a Ph.D. in 1936, also at Harvard.
 Before coming to Duke in 1964, he taught at Bennington College, University of Chicago, and Yale University.

 Fowlie was also noted for his correspondence with literary figures such as Henry Miller, René Char, Jean Cocteau, André Gide, Saint-John Perse, Marianne Moore, and Anaïs Nin.
 He is best known for his translations of Arthur Rimbaud, which were appreciated by a younger generation that included Jim Morrison (whose work Fowlie also became a scholar of) and Patti Smith.
 In 1990, Fowlie consulted with director Oliver Stone on the film The Doors.
 Probably his best-known student is another writer and critic of French literature, Roger Shattuck.